How to Pressure Wash a House: Achieving Professional Results at Home

 Nozzle

-To apply detergent, you need a black-soaping nozzle, but to clean the house siding, you can use either the 40- or 25-degree nozzle tip.
+To apply detergent, you need a black-soaping nozzle (this creates a gentle, wide spray that won't damage your siding), but to clean the house siding, you can use either the 40- or 25-degree nozzle tip.

 For higher areas, extension wands are required because you need to avoid using ladders while pressure washing.